fishing/fishing.github.com/lures.md

 For example, I've heard someone describe a jerkbait as being a ripbait in certain seasons and not in others.

-### Hula Popper
+### Popper

 A top-water fishing lure.
 You cast it in and "pop" it up then let it sink back down with some cadence (5-10 seconds).
 Popular for bass fishing; has been around since 1960s.
-The inventor was a guy named Fred Arbogast.
+The inventor was a guy named Fred Arbogast, who invented the first / a very famous popper called the "hula popper."
+(It has a hula-skirt.)

 When properly fished, it creates a spitting action and a popping sound, making it a sight and sound lure.